LGBTQ rights in Vietnam

-Lesbian, gay, bisexual, and transgender (LGBT) people in Vietnam face legal challenges not experienced by non-LGBTQ residents.
-From 2000, both male and female forms of same-sex sexual activity are legal and are believed to never have been criminalized in Vietnamese history.
+Lesbian, gay, bisexual, and transgender (LGBT) rights in Vietnam have expanded in the 21st century; however, LGBTQ+ people still face legal challenges not experienced by non-LGBTQ residents.

+Both female and male forms of same-sex sexual activity between consenting adults are legal and never have been criminalized in Vietnamese history.
 However, same-sex couples and households headed by same-sex couples are ineligible for the legal protections available to heterosexual couples.
 Vietnam provides limited anti-discrimination protections for transgender people.
 (Note: Article 4, Decree 01/VBHN-BYT prohibits discrimination against people who has undergone sex reassignment.
 Article 35, Decree 176/2013/NĐ-CP establishes monetary fine of 2,000,000 to 5,000,000 Vietnamese dong for those engaging in discriminatory acts against transgender people, while Article 155 of the 2015 Penal Code specified a sentence of probation up to 3 years for repeated violation.)
 The right to change gender was officially legalized in Vietnam after the National Assembly passed an amendment to the Civil Code in 2015.

+The Vietnamese Penal Code indicates that the age of consent is 16 years, regardless of gender or sexual orientation.

 Vietnam's first annual gay pride parade took place in Hanoi on 5 August 2012.
 In 2017, pride parades were held in around 34 other cities and provinces.

 History

-While the majority of Vietnamese historical accounts up to the modern era are concerned with the patriarchal ideas of Confucianism, the presence of homosexual activities in Vietnam has been recorded for a long time.
+While the majority of Vietnamese historical accounts up to the modern era are concerned with the patriarchal ideas of Confucianism, the presence of homosexual activities in Vietnam has long been recorded.

 A supplemental text to the 15th-century Code of Hồng Đức mentioned the trial of two women who lived in the same house and had sex with one another while the husband of one of the women was away.
 However, there was no mention of their sexual act during the trial, and they were only charged with adultery.

 In the Gia Long Code (Hoàng Việt luật lệ) of 1812 introduced by emperor Gia Long, Article 332 stated the prohibition of prostitutions and other illicit sexual activities including extra-marital sex relations, while Article 340 forbade prostitutes and songstresses from civil and military services.
+This enabled, for rare cases where homosexuality was prosecuted, to instead be labeled as "extramarital sex" or "rape".

-However, there was a great discrepancy in legal enforcement in pre-colonial Vietnam due to autocratic state institution that did not assure strong measures and application in reality, henceforth perhaps little to none known action and punishment were taken by the state against homosexuality compared to the West.
-The Penal Code indicates that the age of consent is 16 years regardless of gender or sexual orientation.
+However, there was a great discrepancy in legal enforcement in pre-colonial Vietnam as the state was unable to enforce such measures into practice; hence little to no known actions were ever taken by the state against homosexuality compared to the West.